-1. I hear you have a deaf and mute dog in your novel.
-Tell us about the book.
+1. I hear you have dogs in your Clifton Hall series.
+Tell us about the books.

-2. Why did you add a dog to this book?
+2. Why did you add dogs to this series?

 3. What other books have you written?